 Even with lighter aluminum bodywork, the diesel F-150 can’t quite match the fuel economy of its Detroit rivals.
-The best the Blue Oval can muster is 25 mpg combined (22 mpg city, 30 mpg highway).
+The best the Blue Oval can muster is 24 mpg combined (21 mpg city, 29 mpg highway for 2020 model year).

-The current-generation F-150 debuted for the 2015 model year, and Power Stroke diesel has been around since the 2018 model year.
-A redesigned F-150 is on the way as a 2021 model.
-The diesel engine will return, but Ford hasn’t released any specifications for it.
-The next-generation F-150 will also get a PowerBoost hybrid option, but so far it doesn’t look like the hybrid will surpass the diesel in fuel economy.
+The previous-generation F-150 debuted for the 2015 model year, and Power Stroke diesel has been around since the 2018 model year.
+The current F-150 was redesigned for the 2021 model year, but the diesel engine carried over unchanged.
+Ford hasn’t released fuel economy numbers for the PowerBoost hybrid engine, but so far it doesn’t look like the hybrid will surpass the diesel in fuel economy.

 The current-generation Colorado dates back to the 2015 model year.
-Its Duramax diesel engine is a 2.8-liter four-cylinder, which produces 186 hp and 369 lb-ft, of torque, allowing the Colorado to tow up to 7,700 pounds when properly equipped.
+Its Duramax diesel engine is a 2.8-liter four-cylinder, which produces 181 hp and 369 lb.-ft., of torque, allowing the Colorado to tow up to 7,700 pounds when properly equipped.
 Chevy offers gasoline four-cylinder and V6 engine options as well.

 The diesel engine can be had in the Colorado ZR2, which gets upgraded suspension and a host of other changes for serious off-roading.
 However, the base Colorado diesel is the most fuel-efficient variant.